- How will you know what substances you have put in it?

 1. Data integrity and compliance

-Having purchased an automated store to ensure sample integrity, it would be inconsistent not to match this with an equal concern for the integrity of your sample data.
+Having purchased an automated sample storage to ensure sample integrity, it would be inconsistent not to match this with an equal concern for the integrity of your sample data.

 The US Food and Drug Administration (FDA) requires an “audit trail” for data, meaning that data must be recorded when an entry is created, modified, or deleted.
 The data must also retain its integrity, without being corrupted, and must be secured to prevent tampering.1